bolliger32/ice-sheet-impacts/README.md

 ## Outputs

-Consistent with the Code Ocean capsule structure, this repo is designed to output figures used in Bolliger et al. (2023) in a `results/figures` folder, relative to the root directory.
+Consistent with the Code Ocean capsule structure, this repo is designed to output figures in a `results/figures` folder, relative to the root directory.

 ## Use of code and data